har-in-air/ESP8266_BLUETOOTH_AUDIO_VARIO/README.md

 Put some soft foam tape on the back of the speaker so the vibrations don't get transmitted to the pcb and affect the MPU9250 or the MS5611.

-Replacement speakerphone drivers for mobile phones are a good choice (make sure it's described as a speakerphone driver, not an earpiece).
+Replacement speakerphone drivers for mobile phones are a good choice (make sure it's described as a speakerphone driver, not a earpiece).
 You can put two in series for a 16ohm impedance, make sure they are in phase though.

 A few components may not be readily available on Aliexpress/Ebay.
 You can find them on Mouser/Digikey.